When you travel to an amusement park, water park or playground it is suppose to be fun for not only the kids, but adults as well.

 Additionally, many of the rides are old and have not been updated.
 Corners are cut to help the amusement’s bottom line.
 Many amusement rides are completely outdated and despite the Federal standards and requirements, unsafe equipment is not regularly replaced or brought up to current safety standards.

 The Mark Law Firm has represented people who have suffered serious injury at amusement parks.
-Our experienced attorneys have recovered financial compensation for their client’s injuries.
+Our experienced team has recovered financial compensation for client’s injuries.
 The Mark Law Firm has represented people who have been hurt at amusement parks, state fair grounds, carnivals, rock climbing facilities, roller coasters, boardwalk parks, go-cart tracks, family racetracks, bungee jumps, school playgrounds, basketball courts, swimming pools and water parks.

 A Water Slide Injury Client